“Chi Omega was designed to help us become committed women with heroic hearts,” Dr. Mary Ann Carroll.

 Mary Ann was known for her eloquent speaking, which was witnessed by countless delegates at Conventions throughout the years.
 Nuances of her quick wit and humor often shone through, and she was able to captivate audiences with her contagious energy.

-While serving as Dean, Mary Ann’s unwavering commitment to Chi Omega and her tireless work in higher education was honored in 1994 as she received the Malinda Jolley Morton Woman of Achievement award at Convention.
+While serving as Dean, Mary Ann’s unwavering commitment to Chi Omega and her tireless work in higher education was honored in 1994 as she received the Malinda Jolley Mortin Woman of Achievement Award at Convention.

 She continued as Dean of the School of Graduate Studies until January 1, 1996, when she became Assistant to the President and Director of Governmental Affairs at Rose-Hulman Institute of Technology.
 This same year Indiana State University recognized her with a Distinguished Alumni Award.